matt4biz/oak/README.md

 it is actually unlimited.

 ### Numbers
-All numbers are currently evaluated as `float64` values in base 10. oak allows input in normal or scientific formats, e.g.
+Decimal numbers (when the base is 10, which is the default) are evaluated as 64-bit floating point numbers, e.g.

 	1
 	1.